modmore/docs/en/04_Redactor/02_v3.x/03_Usage/Fred.md

 At this time, no other options can be provided in a Fred RTE Config.

 Redactor will now use the provided configuration set for the element.
 RTE Configs override other ways of setting the configuration set to use.

+## Tips

+- [Shortcodes](../Shortcodes) are a great companion for a rich text editor in Fred.
+Just type `h2.` to switch to a header level 2.
+- Create different configurations for different elements.